 In general, assume the ROI has overlap with N tiles.
 These N tiles together form a so called ROI tile section.
-For example, in Figure 1, the two tiles on the left form an ROI tile section.
+For example, in Figure 2, the two tiles on the left form an ROI tile section.
 In current HEVC draft, in-loop filtering can be applied across tile boundaries if loop_filter_across_tiles_enabled_flag is set to 1.
-If the decoder chooses to decode only the ROI tile section, but not the remaining non-ROI tiles, then it will not have neighbouring samples from those non-ROI tiles to perform proper in-loop filtering, including SAO and deblocking.
-To avoid temporal error propagation, the samples that are affected by non-conformant decoding behaviour should not be used by MCP to predict any samples in future pictures.
+If the decoder chooses to decode only the ROI tile section, but not the remaining non-ROI tiles, then it will not have neighbouring samples from tiles outside the ROI tile section to perform proper in-loop filtering, including SAO and deblocking.
+To avoid temporal error propagation, the samples that are affected by non-conformant decoding behaviour should not be used by MCP to predict samples in future pictures.
 That is, MCP should not only be constrained to be within the ROI tile section, a narrow range of sample locations along the border of the ROI tile section should be excluded from MCP as well.
-As shown in Figure 2, a band of 4 samples wide along the right border of the ROI tile section (shaded area) should be excluded from MCP.
-This size of the band (4 samples wide) is determined by length of the deblocking filter, which has larger neighbourhood dependency than SAO.
-Note that decoding only samples in the ROI tile section still causes samples within the narrow band (shaded area) to have values that deviate from their fully correctly decoded values.
-However, such deviation is limited within the current picture, and is not likely to cause any significant visual problem.
+As shown in Figure 3, a band, 4 samples wide along the right border of the ROI tile section (shaded area), should be excluded from MCP.
+The width of the 4-sample-wide band is determined by the length of the deblocking filter, which has larger neighbourhood dependency than SAO.
+Note that decoding only samples in the ROI tile section causes samples within the narrow band (shaded area) to have values that in general deviate from their correctly decoded values.

-In Figure 2, the ROI tile section only has one boundary (out of four boundaries) that is not a picture boundary.
+In Figure 3, the ROI tile section only has one boundary (out of four boundaries) that is not a picture boundary.
 In general, an ROI tile section can have more than one boundary that is not a picture boundary but is a boundary with other non-ROI tiles.
-In the general case, any boundary of an ROI tile section that is not a picture boundary should have the narrow band of 4 samples wide (shaded area in Figure 2); samples within these narrows bands should not be used for MCP.
+In the general case, any boundary of an ROI tile section that is not a picture boundary should have the narrow band of 4 samples wide (shaded area in Figure 3); samples within these narrows bands should not be used for MCP.

-Figure 2.
-Contraint on range of MCP to enable ROI only decoding
+Figure 3.
+Constraint on range of MCP to enable ROI only decoding

 Table 1 shows syntax for ROI tile sections.